Understanding CPE for CPAs

 CPE Credit Requirements

 Each state has discretion in the number of CPE credits required for license renewal.
-For example, Alabama requires only 40 CPE credits, while Massachusetts requires 80 credits and Rhode Island requires 120 credits over varying time periods.
-The National Association of State Boards of Accountancy (NASBA) maintains detailed information by state, including state-specific restrictions on what portion of credits can be earned by teaching and whether there is a requirement to earn a number of credits in a given subject area.
+For example, Alabama requires 40 CPE credits each year, while Massachusetts requires a total of 80 credits every other year, and Rhode Island requires 120 credits over a three-year period.
+Many states require CPAs to report their earned CPE annually, while others only require reporting once every three years.
+Some states that have a three-year cycle require at least 20 hours to be earned each year, where states like Illinois have no annual minimum.
+Many states, like Pennsylvania, require all CPAs to report their CPE on the same date (December 31st of every odd year), while some states, like California and Texas, tie CPA reporting cycles to their licensees' birth year or birth month.
+The National Association of State Boards of Accountancy (NASBA) maintains detailed information by state, including state-specific restrictions on what portion of credits can be earned by teaching, whether there is a maximum number of credits that may be earned via self-study, and whether there is a requirement to earn a number of credits in a given subject area, such as ethics.

 CPE Fields of Study